Crédit Agricole, Go to Home page

 The growth of the NBI (net banking income) reached a satisfactory level of 13.3% over the 1st half of 2015, triggered by the increase of the net interest income by 21.5% driven by both higher margins and volumes; especially in retail, FCY (foreign currency) corporate loans and low cost deposits.
 On the other end, the net commissions and fees have decreased by 3.2%, mainly in Trade Finance and FX (foreign exchange) commissions impacted by the foreign currency scarcity.

-The expenses increased by 7.9% over the 1st half of 2015, mainly triggered by HR costs and significantly increased investments on new digital projects (Mobile banking services, Mobile wallet, …) as part of the Omni Channel development strategy of the bank in Egypt.
+The expenses increased by 7.9% over the 1st half of 2015, mainly triggered by HR costs and significantly increased investments on new digital projects (Mobile banking services, …) as part of the Omni Channel development strategy of the bank in Egypt.

 The operating profit before provisions and taxation reached EGP 848.8 million, increasing by 14.1% over the 1st half of 2015.
 The cost of risks recorded a low level due to higher selectivity on granting loans and good recovery results.
 The tax rate decreased from 30% to 22.5% contributing positively to tax expenses for the 1st half of 2016.
 Consequently, the net income after tax grew by 30.9% to reach EGP 632.3 million.